 I have retained an independent attorney because I believe there is a conflict of interest with the Class Counsel (Winston & Strawn LLP and Hagens Berman Sobol Shapiro LLP) who has negotiated a House Settlement that disproportionately favors men and failed to take Title IX into consideration.
 I am currently being represented by Leigh Ernst Friestedt, a New York attorney who specializes in Title IX and sports law matters.
-Leigh is also a former DI Women's Lacrosse player, who has a strong understanding of the issues raised in my objection.
-I will be training with the USA National Team and working as an ESPN broadcaster this spring, so unable to attend the Approval Hearing.
+Leigh is a formerly ranked national tennis player and has a strong understanding of the issues raised in my objection.
+I will be in-season travelling from Missouri to Texas the week of the Final Hearing and unable to attend.
 In my absence, I request that Leigh be permitted to speak on my behalf at the Final Approval Hearing, schedule for April 7, 2025.